programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 By the end of this lesson, you should be able to do the following with the ggplot2 package:

-- Create different types of plots to visualize urban and demographic data, including bar charts to show relationships between cities, histograms to display population distributions, and scatter plots to explore relationships between different variables.
+- Create different types of plots to visualize urban and demographic data, including bar charts to show relationships between cities, 22, and scatter plots to explore relationships between different variables.
 - Manipulate the appearance of plots, such as their color or size.
 - Add meaningful labels to plots.
 - Compare data across grids of plots.